Australian Military Families Research Program

-This program provides a high standard of Integrity and Ethics in Research of Australian Military Families; acknowledge people's contributions and intellectual property; promotes trust and confidence within the Military and Veterans as well as general community regarding research.
+Potential research collaborators and prospective HDR (e.g., PhD) student might be interested in this research program.
+The program is not encumbered by political/government outcomes and provides a high standard of integrity and ethics in research of Australian military families.
+It acknowledges people's contributions and intellectual property and promotes trust and confidence within the Military and Veterans as well as the general community regarding research.

 - encourage and promote research, education and the advancement of health and well-being of partners and families of Australian Military personnel;

 - encourage and develop the work of researchers and scientists in the fields of positive psychology, stress, appraisal and coping, resilience and emotional intelligence, together with any variable that affects the health and well-being of partners and families of Australian Military personnel,